tmoss4/bahamas-nonprofits/index.md

 [Bahamas Humane Society][32] - The Bahamas Humane Society is a non-profit organization, comprised of a compassionate team, dedicated to promote the humane treatment of animal and prevent cruelty to animals through continuous education in a variety of methods, to end pet over-population through an aggressive spay/neuter campaign from 2013-2018 and as a result of the two objectives to become a no-kill shelter by 2020.

+[Pawtcake Refuge][59] - Pawtcake Refuge (The Voiceless Dogs of Nassau, Bahamas) is dedicated to rescuing abused, neglected, homeless, and abandoned dogs in the Bahamas.
+We are committed to every dog we save, providing them with all necessary medical care, and offering them the very best chance at a new life.

 [Proud Paws][33] - Proud Paws is a not-for-profit charity that has as its primary mission the reduction of unwanted and stray and roaming dogs and cats by means of a well-organised subsidized spay and neuter project.

 <!-- Nature Start -->